 Read the trend, "Ambient computing."

-As the Everything-as-a-Service trend pushes beyond software and into infrastructure and operations, the virtualization of the entire IT stack–compute, network, storage, and security layers–becomes a possibility.
+As the Everything-as-a-Service trend pushes beyond software and into infrastructure and operations, the virtualisation of the entire IT stack–compute, network, storage and security layers–becomes a possibility.
 Not only could this help lower costs, but it also could help improve speed, reduce the complexity of deploying and maintaining technology footprints, boost mission effectiveness in data sharing, and enhance cyber-incident response.

 Read the trend, "Software-defined everything."

-Many public sector CIOs today stand at a crossroads of large systems that have powered their agencies for decades and the latest wave of cloud, social, and mobile technologies.
-With a sharp focus on modernizing their legacy transactional systems, these CIOs are now thinking about ways that they can use lessons learned over time to inspire new services and growth at the core.
-This “core renaissance” involves plenty of coordination, integration, and alignment by public sector IT leaders.
+Many public sector CIOs today stand at a crossroads of large systems that have powered their agencies for decades and the latest wave of cloud, social and mobile technologies.
+With a sharp focus on modernising their legacy transactional systems, these CIOs are now thinking about ways that they can use lessons learned over time to inspire new services and growth at the core.
+This “core renaissance” involves plenty of coordination, integration and alignment by public sector IT leaders.

 Read the trend, "Core renaissance."